Nordic-OG-Raven/FinSight/docs/ERD.md

 │    -- HIERARCHICAL STRUCTURE (NEW):
 │    hierarchy_level (INT) │     │  -- 1=detail, 2=subtotal, 3=section_total, 4=statement_total
 │ FK parent_concept_id     │─────┤  -- Self-referencing FK to concept_id (NULL for top-level)
-│    is_calculated (BOOL)  │     │  -- TRUE if value derived from children, FALSE if reported directly
 │    calculation_weight    │     │  -- Multiplier for summation (1.0 for addition, -1.0 for subtraction)
 │                          │     │
 │ UK (concept_name,        │     │